eddpeterson/theBucketList/Readme.md

 * Rename todos to goals
 * Bug when removing one item and then moving another item from that list to another list
 * Remove button should appear only when mouse over
+* Take out facebook applciation id and token not to be excluded from github

 # TODO:

-* Take out facebook applciation id and token not to be included in github
 * Depoloy to heroku
 * Accept terms of use for the website